Cecil Terence Ingold: University of Reading

-In 1929 Dr. Ingold received a faculty lectureship in the Department of Botany, then led by Professor J.R.
+In 1929 Ingold was appointed to a faculty lectureship in the Department of Botany, then led by Professor J.R.
 Matthews, at the University of Reading.
-In 1934 the palaeobotanist T.M.
-Harris succeeded to the chair, and greatly influenced him by the example of his energy, his immense knowledge of plants in their environment and in laboratory, and his clarity and honesty of intellect.
-In 1932, at the urging of Walter Buddin, Ingold joined the British Mycological Society.
+In 1934 the palaeobotanist Tom Harris succeeded to the chair, and greatly influenced him by the example of his energy, his immense knowledge of plants in their environment and in laboratory, and his clarity and honesty of intellect.
+In 1932, at the urging of the mycologist and agricultural advisor Walter Buddin, Ingold joined the British Mycological Society.

 University of Leicester

 Involvement with the Society strengthened Dr. Ingold's interests in the Fungi.
 They had become fully confirmed when, in 1937, he was appointed Lecturer in Charge of the Department of Botany at the University College of Leicester.
 Harris's constant encouragement and guidance were acknowledged in his book Spore Discharge in Land Plants, then in preparation.
 Ingold took the opportunity to clear away the preserved specimens and to teach from living plants.
 The analytic and instructive clarity of his line-drawings from the microscope were a hallmark of his research and teaching.
 The Leicestershire waters and waterways and their aquatic fungi became a focus of interest studied by a circle of his research students, especially in relation to chytridiaceous parasites of freshwater algae (in which his student Hilda Canter (Lund) became expert), and to aquatic Hyphomycetes.
 In 1942 he published his seminal work: "Aquatic hyphomycetes of decaying alder leaves".